harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 $ zef install HarfBuzz::Subset
 ```

+### MacOS

+If `brew search harfbuzz` returns a version of 3.0.0, or better, then
+`brew install harfbuzz` can be used to install the package.

+### Other

-On other platforms, HarfBuzz 3.0+ is required.
-HarfBuzz font shaping and subsetting libraries can be downloaded and built from https://github.com/harfbuzz/harfbuzz.
+In general, harfbuzz 3.0.0+ is required for font subsetting.
+If your platform doesn't have a recent enough packaged version, harfbuzz font can be downloaded and built from https://github.com/harfbuzz/harfbuzz.